Sign Up For These Benefits

 About South End

 In 1985, the Southwest Corridor project was completed, removing the elevated train line from Washington Street, and relocating the MBTA’s Orange Line alongside the Commuter Rail underground.
-There are now neighborhood gardens, playgrounds, and dog parks above, and the SW Corridor also marks the separation between the South End and Back Bay from Dartmouth Street to Mass.
-Avenue.
+There are now neighborhood gardens, playgrounds, and dog parks above, and the SW Corridor also marks the separation between the South End and Back Bay from Dartmouth Street to Massachusetts Avenue.

 Tremont Street near the Boston Center for the Arts is best known for a 3 block area called “restaurant row” which offers some of the city’s most popular dining spots.
 The Bee Hive is once again featuring live jazz music, and Aquitane and B&G Oyster are nearby.
 Atelier 505 is located only steps away, and is one of Boston’s finest concierge residence buildings, with 104 luxury condos, many with private terraces.